pergolafabio/Hikvision-Addons/hikvision-sdk/README.md

 To open a door, we need to send a stdin message to the add-on, it can be used with this service below, use as input: unlock1 OR unlock2, depending if you have 2 output relays on your doorstation.

 In below example, a53439b8_hikvision_sdk is the addon name, its possible that its different for you
+PS: Use underscore!
+Dont copy/paste from the addon name itself, there its "-" instead of "_"!

 ````
 service: hassio.addon_stdin